Challenge

 Build, Test, Iterate

-During this stage, I will execute my proposed solutions, test it with users and implement the revisions.
+During this stage, I prototyped my proposed solutions, tested it with users and implemented the revisions.
 The goal is to improve the user experience with each iteration.
+The task flow continued to evolve with each round of user testing.

 The Home Screen was cluttered with unnecessary information, distracting from the CTA.
 I added a Search Bar and cleaned up info irrelevant to the user's needs.